rdhillon1016/java-playground/README.md

 Java EE was originally maintained by Oracle, but it was submitted to the Eclipse Foundation.
 Oracle owens the trademark for the names `Java` and `javax`, so Java EE was renamed to Jakarta EE.

+Servlet is a Java EE specification.
+An HTTP servlet container implements the Servlet specification and translates HTTP requests and responses to a Java app.
+A servlet itself is nothing more than a Java object corresponding to a set of routes that gets fed to the servlet container.
+When the container gets an HTTP request to one of those routes, it calls a servlet object's method and provides the HTTP request object and a modifiable HTTP reponse object as parameters.
+The servlet object then does some work.
+After that is done, the container then reads the HTTP response object and sends the response to the client.

 ## Misc

 Java [does not have tail call optimization](https://softwareengineering.stackexchange.com/a/216848).

+In software engineering, a WAR file is a file used to distribute a collection of JAR-files, JavaServer Pages, Java Servlets, Java classes, XML files, tag libraries, static web pages (HTML and related files) and other resources that together constitute a web application.
+This file is provided to an application server like Tomcat.

+You can use method references in place of functional interfaces like `Arrays.sort(rosterAsArray, Person::compareByAge);` (`Person::compareByAge` is the method reference).